Codex Bezae: Text type

 The Greek text is unique, with many interpolations found in no other manuscript.
 It has several remarkable omissions, and a capricious tendency to rephrase sentences.
 Aside from this one Greek manuscript, the type of text is found in Old Latin (pre-Vulgate) versions — as seen in the Latin here — and in Syriac, and Armenian versions.
 Bezae is the principal Greek representative of the Western text-type.

 There is no consensus on the many problems the Greek text presents.
 Since the Latin text occasionally agrees with Codices Bobiensis and Vercellensis against all others, it "preserves an ancient form of the Old Latin", and is a witness to a text which was current no later than 250 CE.
 Issues of conformity have dogged the usage of the codex in biblical scholarship.
 "In general the Greek text is treated as an unreliable witness," but it is "an important corroborating witness wherever it agrees with other early manuscripts."

 Some of the outstanding features: Matthew 16:2b–3 is present and not marked as doubtful or spurious.
 One of the longer endings of Mark is given.
-Luke 22:43f and Pericope Adulterae are present and not marked as spurious or doubtful.
+Luke 22:43f and the Pericope Adulterae are present and not marked as spurious or doubtful.
 John 5:4 is omitted, and the text of Acts is nearly 8% longer than the generally received text.
 It also includes a story of a man working on the Sabbath placed after Luke 6:4 which is not found in any other manuscript.

 Acts in Codex Bezae differs quite considerably from other manuscripts, which some argue possibly represents an earlier version directly from Luke.